dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/non-python.md

 With the utility functions to decode the Dagster Pipes environment variables, we can send additional parameters into the JavaScript process and output additional information into the asset materializations.

 Update the `tensorflow/main.js` script to retrieve the model configuration from the Dagster context, and report an asset materialization back Dagster with model metadata.

 <CodeExample filePath="guides/non-python/pipes-full-featured-javascript.js" language="javascript" title="Adding a new JavaScript entrypoint for Dagster Pipes." />

 ## Update your Dagster asset

-Finally, update your Dagster asset to pass in the model information that is used by your script.
+Finally, update your Dagster asset to pass in the model information that's used by your script.

 <CodeExample filePath="guides/non-python/pipes-asset-with-context.py" language="python" title="Asset using Dagster Pipes." />